 Why email integrations are important

-If you have old subscribers who barely open your emails, your email marketing ROI will be lower than if you had an updated list with engaged subscribers.
+If you have old subscribers with outdated information who barely open your emails, your email marketing ROI will be lower than if you had an updated list with engaged subscribers.

 How can you make sure your lists are always up to date, with in-depth data about each subscriber?